How to prepare for a flood

-Based on your area’s designation, you can find out something called the “base flood elevation” (BFE), which, for practical purposes, means how high water is likely to come in your home in the event of a major flood.
+Based on your area’s designation, you can find out something called the “base flood elevation” (BFE), which, for practical purposes, means how high water is likely to rise in the event of a major flood.

 Even if a storm doesn’t drop enough water to flood your home, it can still cause damage if it causes your sewer to back up and flow into your house.
 To prevent this, have a plumber install a backflow or gate valve on every sewage pipe that connects to your home.
 These valves are designed to keep water flowing in the right direction – out.

 FEMA estimates that installation can cost between $600 and $1,400, a pretty reasonable price given that a single inch of flooding can cause nearly $27,000 of damage to your home and possessions (or more!).

 If you’ve ever experienced a leaky roof, you know how small problems can lead to big damage when water’s involved.
 To minimize the odds of water damage (in any weather), be sure to take care of essential maintenance tasks on and around your property: